y4611676/Unanimous-Project/Fitabase/Readme.md

 Act process : My top three recommendations based on analysis

-Set reminders during peak activity hours to engage users in physical exercise if calorie goals are unmet.
+1.Set reminders during peak activity hours to engage users in physical exercise if calorie goals are unmet.
-Record average wake-up times to recommend optimal bedtimes for better rest.
+2.Record average wake-up times to recommend optimal bedtimes for better rest.
-Create varied activity programs to suit different schedules and preferences.
+3.Create varied activity programs to suit different schedules and preferences.
-Gamify usage to incentivize goal achievement and promote engagement.
+4.Gamify usage to incentivize goal achievement and promote engagement.
-Use data-driven insights to continuously optimize marketing initiatives.
+5.Use data-driven insights to continuously optimize marketing initiatives.